Action Potential Venture Capital

 APVC is a leading medical technology venture capital firm founded by GlaxoSmithKline in 2013.
 We invest around the world and take a hands-on role on the boards of start-ups advancing bioelectronic medicines and their enabling technologies.

-We believe in the fundamental advantage of a diverse workplace and are committed to creating a fairer, more diverse healthcare investor and entrepreneurial community.
-Our commitment begins at APVC through the diversity of our investment team, and we extend this accountability to the companies we invest in.
+We believe in the fundamental advantage of an inclusive and diverse workspace and are committed to creating a more equitable healthcare investor and entrepreneurial community.
+Our commitment begins at APVC through the diversity of the investment team, and we extend this accountability to the companies we invest in.

 Who we back